joakibj/julekarenalender/README.md

 Goal: Migrate application from Java to Scala and play with new technologies along the way.

+Please refer to the [issue list](https://github.com/joakibj/julekarenalender/issues?state=open) on github for a more comprehensive overview.

 ######v2.0.0

 - [x] Migrated from maven to sbt
-- [/] SQLite as persistent datastore instead of CSV
+- [X] SQLite as persistent datastore instead of CSV
-- [/] Slick integration with persistent datastore, as the Configuration repository
+- [X] Slick integration with persistent datastore, as the Configuration repository
 - [ ] Configuration module UI to set up participants and track winners.
 TBD, either command-line based, webapp or GUI module.
-- [ ] Supply self-contained jar that has a minimum set of configuration to run
+- [/] Supply self-contained jar that has a minimum set of configuration to run
 - [x] Package jar with dependencies
 - [ ] Features needed for holidays 2013